-Once in Delphi, you can either walk around the site, or take a taxi to the upper area, where the ancient theater and the stadium are located.
+- Once in Delphi, you can either walk around the site or take a taxi to the upper area, where the ancient theatre and the stadium are located.
 Please note that it’s recommended to wear comfortable shoes and bring a hat and water, as the site can be quite hot during the summer months.

 - Guided tour: A guided tour of the ancient site is a great way to learn about the history and significance of Delphi.
 Guided tours typically include transportation, a guided tour of the archaeological site, and a visit to the Delphi Museum.

-- Explore the ruins: Once at Delphi, you will have a few hours to explore the ancient ruins, including the Temple of Apollo, the theater, the stadium, and the treasuries of various city-states.
+- Explore the ruins: Once at Delphi, you will have a few hours to explore the ancient ruins, including the Temple of Apollo, the theatre, the stadium, and the treasuries of various city-states.

-- Visit the Delphi Archaeological Museum: The museum houses many artifacts from the ancient city and provides a great introduction to the history and culture of Delphi.
+- Visit the Delphi Archaeological Museum: The museum houses many artefacts from the ancient city and provides a great introduction to the history and culture of Delphi.

 - Free time: If you have some free time, you can also visit the Sanctuary of Athena Pronaia, take a hike in the Parnassus Mountains, or visit the nearby towns of Arachova and Itea.

-It’s important to keep in mind that a day trip to Delphi can be quite intense and tiring, as it involves a lot of traveling time, and you will have to make the most of your time in Delphi to see all the main sights.
+- It’s important to remember that a day trip to Delphi can be quite intense and tiring, as it involves a lot of travelling time, and you will have to make the most of your time in Delphi to see all the main sights.
 Also, Delphi can get quite hot during the summer months, so make sure to bring a hat, sunscreen, and water with you.

-There are several towns near Delphi, Greece that are worth visiting:
+- Several towns near Delphi, Greece are worth visiting:

-- Arachova: This picturesque mountain town is located on the foot of Mount Parnassus and is known for its traditional architecture, charming squares, and great taverns.
-It’s a popular destination for winter sports and is also renowned for its local handicrafts and souvenirs.
+- Arachova is a picturesque mountain town.
+The foot of Mount Parnassus is its location.
+The town is famous for its traditional architecture, charming squares, and great taverns.
+Many people go there for winter sports.
+It’s also known for its local crafts and souvenirs.

 - Itea: It is a seaside town located on the Gulf of Corinth, just a short drive from Delphi.
-Itea is famous for its beautiful beaches, seaside taverns and cafes, and the view of the Corinthian Gulf.
+Itea is famous for its beautiful beaches.
+It also has seaside taverns and cafes.
+You can see the Corinthian Gulf from there.